stephentwig/akosomboKaneaMAIN/README.md

 # Akosombo Kanea (FLASHLIGHT)
-This is for you , have a look at the messed up code for a PROXIMITY SENSOR activated Flashlight.
+This is for you , have a look at the messed up code for a PROXIMITY SENSOR activated Flashlight android app.
+Create your own flavour,yes customize it while you can.